-Finally, we consider several extensions of the baseline model and discuss further results (Section \ref{sec:future}).
-First, we analyze the cases where the principal knows a set of actions the agents can take (Subsection \ref{subsec:gen}).
-Just as in the baseline model, we characterize the principal's optimal second-period payoff guarantee in closed form, and identify the contract that attains it in various cases (Lemma \ref{lem:secondprime}).
+As concluding remarks of the paper, we discuss further results.
+First, we analyze the situation where the principal knows a set of actions available to the agents in the case of constant technology (Appendix \ref{sec:future}).
+We characterize the principal's optimal second-period payoff guarantee in closed form, and identify the contract that attains it in various cases (Lemma \ref{lem:secondprime}).
 In addition, as long as the set of known actions satisfies a condition called \textit{lower bound on marginal cost} (Definition \ref{def:lbmc}), linear contracts still outperform nonlinear ones (Theorem \ref{prop:1prime}).
-We then investigate an alternative environment to the baseline model (Subsection \ref{subsec:grow}), where the agents' action set may potentially expand between periods.
-In this situation, the principal adopts a different rule of updating (instead of \emph{compatibility}), and we show that linear contracts remain to be optimal in both periods (Theorem \ref{prop:1grow}).
-Furthermore, we examine the structure of the optimal linear first-period contract in our dynamic model (Subsection \ref{subsec:opt}) and compare it with the optimal static contract identified by \cite{Carroll15}.
+Next, we examine the structure of the optimal linear first-period contract in our dynamic model (Appendix \ref{subsec:opt}), and compare it with the optimal static contract identified by \cite{Carroll15}.